toksaitov/drep/README.txt

 === Extra Dependencies

 * nokogiri (version 1.3.2 or later)

-Required for the bundled example and most likely for the majority of custom data providers Use +--ignore- dependencies+ Gem flag if you do not want to install this library alongside with the DRep
+Required for the bundled example and most likely for the majority of custom data providers Use "--ignore- dependencies" Gem flag if you do not want to install this library alongside with the DRep

 === Extra Development Dependencies